larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 23:07
-where we never experienced any darkness, these rhythms of cortisol and melatonin would continue, 23:14 you would have a bump in cortisol, or a pulse in cortisol, that would drop off with time, and then melatonin would come up about 12 to 14 hours later, 23:23 but these endogenous systems of our body, which are both hormonal and neural, 23:30
+where we never experienced any darkness, these rhythms of cortisol and melatonin would continue, 23:14 you would have a bump in cortisol, or a pulse in cortisol, that would drop off with time, and then melatonin would come up about 12 to 14 hours later**, 23:23 but these endogenous systems of our body, which are both hormonal and neural, 23:30